austinholland/PhasePApy/README.md

 ## Reference

-Chen,C., and A. A. Holland, (201X).
-PhasePApy: A Robust Pure Python Package for Automatic Identification of Seismic Phases, XXX XXX XXX, XX(XX), XXX-XXX.
+Chen,C., and A. A. Holland, (2016).
+PhasePApy: A Robust Pure Python Package for Automatic Identification of Seismic Phases, Seismological Research Letters, 87(6), DOI: 10.1785/0220160019.

 ## About